 Estimating the cost of a WordPress site is tricky because it depends on several factors.
 WordPress is free and has a large community of developers offering free themes and plugins.
 So, it’s easy to assume that the cost of building a WordPress site will be low.
 However, many paid themes and plugins are available at varying costs.

-You may find yourself wanting to use a premium theme and needing expensive plugins to build your site the way you like it.
+You may want to use a premium theme and expensive plugins to build your site how you like it.

-There is also the option of hiring a WordPress developer who will help you customize your site – but this will bring the cost of building the site up to thousands of dollars.
+There is also the option of hiring a WordPress developer who will help you customize your site – but this will cost thousands of dollars to build the site.

 While you can get away with using free themes and plugins, you will need to bear the cost of hosting your site.
 Different providers offer hosting at different prices, and there is no shortage of good hosting companies.